 DID YOU KNOW it cost $4.95 per person to enter the Magic Kingdom on October 1, 1971?
 I really like to play the “Did You Know” game.
-I learn so much about the many, many tidbits about Walt Disney World that many don’t know about.
-While Walt Disney started with the Sleeping Beauty castle in Disneyland, it is the Cinderella castle at Disney World that is most popular and most iconic.
+I learn so much about Walt Disney World that many people don’t know.
+While Walt Disney started with the Sleeping Beauty castle in Disneyland, it is the Cinderella castle at Walt Disney World that is most popular and most iconic.

 - The castle was built to withstand a hurricane.
 It took 18 months to construct this castle, which is made of steel and concrete.
-The parks do close for the safety of all guests and cast members, but if the park is open and you are out and about in the Magic Kingdom while a storm is brewing and the storm gets too dangerous fast, Disney cast members escort guests to the level below the park.
+The parks do close for the safety of all guests and cast members.
+If the park is open and you are out and about in the Magic Kingdom while a storm is brewing and the storm gets too dangerous fast, Disney cast members escort guests to the level below the park.

 - There are 27 towers on the castle.
 All are numbered to easily identify when maintenance is required and to properly decorate each one with their designated decoration fittings.